kstine93/spacetraderClient/docs/devnotes.md

 I think these actions speak to a 'contract' submenu.
 The two weird commands are `deliver for contract` and `negotiate new contract` because these are related to a specific ship being at a specific location and so need to be done when a player is already commanding a ship.
 > Decision: Make this 'contracts' submenu similar to info_menu and allow it to be accessed at least from the 'command menu' (possibly also from 'mine menu')

+**UPDATE:**
+1. I think it no longer makes sense to auto-set the pursued contract if it hasn't been accepted yet.
+   1. Pursuing a contract should have a prerequisite of ACCEPTING the contract and this must be a conscious player action.
+I want to instead ask the player to accept a specific contract and only then set the pursued contract.
+   2. Upon loading an existing game with an already-accepted contract, the already-accepted contract should be auto-set though, to prevent the player from having to set the pursuedContract attribute manually somehow...

 ---

+### Jul 18, 2023

-Additionally, I can see 2 ways forward with showing ship information to the player:
+I can see 2 ways forward with showing ship information to the player:
 1. At each menu ('navigate', 'mine', etc.), we provide an 'info' command which prints out *only information related to that action* (i.e., related to navigating, mining, etc.)
    1. This is how we're currently doing it
 2. ~~We create a new centralized menu accessible from ALL other menus which allows players to choose what information they want.
 For example, on any ship-related menu, when players enter 'info', they are taken to a screen with these options:~~